Emotion in Paintings - What Does That Mean?

 Your interpretation

-This example of a painting with emotion is entirely for you to make up your own minds about.
+This example of paintings with emotion is entirely for you to make up your own minds about.
 Do you connect?
-Everyone is different.
-For me the artist, I used surrealism to create that certain feeling.
+Everyone is different and we make individual interpretations.
+For this painting I used surrealism

 How does this painting make you feel?
-Do you sense dread and a feeling of inevitability?
-Or something entirely different.
-And maybe nothing - no emotion in this art for me.
-Exhibited at the American Watercolor Society
+Do you sense dread and a feeling of inevitability or something entirely different?
+Exhibited with the American Watercolor Society

 Haunting paintig abstract-war-paintings-Facing-Death